-Section 8.5 provides an exemption from the dealer registration requirement for trades-:
+Section 8.5 provides an exemption from the dealer registration requirement for trades made

-made

-- solely-through an agent who is an appropriately registered dealer, or - made to an appropriately registered dealer that is purchasing for that dealer's account.
+- selely through an agent who is an appropriately registered dealer, or - to an appropriately registered dealer that is purchasing for that dealer's account.

-Thise exemption is available in respect of paragraph 8.5(1)(a trade) for trades made by a person-through a registered dealer so long as there is no intervening trading activity by that person for which that person is not appropriately registered or otherwise exempt from available if the dealer registration requirement.
-This would typically be person relying on it solicits or contacts purchasers of the case where an individual trades through their account with an investment dealer or a company issues its own securities through an investment dealer.
+This exemption is available in respect of a trade made by a person through a registered dealer so long as there is no intervening trading activity by that person for which that person is not appropriately registered or otherwise exempt from the dealer registration requirement.
+This would typically be the case where an individual trades through their account with an investment dealer or a company issues its own securities through an investment dealer.